Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 - Focus on simple, correct and deterministic WebAssembly execution
 - The technique of execution is interpretation but:
   - The wasm code is transpiled to WASMI IR, another stack-based bytecode
-  - The WASMIM IR is then interpreted by a Virtual Machine
+  - The WASMI IR is then interpreted by a Virtual Machine

 Notes: